Updated Aug 11th 2024

 6. The Basilica of Maxentius

-Immediately recognisable thanks to its enormous size, the Basilica of Maxentius was begun by the emperor of the same name in 308 AD before being completed by his rival Constantine after the latter’s victory at the Battle of the Milvian Bridge.
-To leave no doubts as to the building’s new patron, a massive statue of Constantine over 15 metres high was installed within - you can see the massive head, hands and feet today in the Capitoline Museums.
+Immediately recognizable thanks to its enormous size, the Basilica of Maxentius was begun by the emperor of the same name in 308 AD before being completed by his rival Constantine after the latter’s victory at the Battle of the Milvian Bridge.
+To leave no doubts as to the building’s new patron, a massive statue of Constantine over 15 meters high was installed within - you can see the massive head, hands, and feet today in the Capitoline Museums.

 The surviving part of the structure today features three enormous barrel vaults studded with huge coffers; although only a tiny fragment of the majestic original building, it gives a vivid sense of the awe-inspiring scale of ancient Rome.
-Originally the Basilica would have been covered in marble, and if look closely you can see the holes in the masonry where the marble cladding was affixed via enormous clamps.
+Originally, the Basilica would have been covered in marble, and if you look closely, you can see the holes in the masonry where the marble cladding was affixed via enormous clamps.

 7. The Temple of Romulus